AnneHartebrodt/earth-ml-sensitivity/database.md

 ![](scripts/figures/2_overview_NbThermo_withsequence.png)

-The melting temperature per species varies, where the sharks have lower mean Tm and higher average Tm for Camel.
+The melting temperature per species varies, where the Sharks have the lowest mean Tm and Camels have the highest average Tm.

 | Species | mean | std |
 |----------|----------|----------|